-6. Classification of Degrees
+7. Classification of Degrees

-The Board is required to consider and recommend classification for Honours for finalists anonymously.
-Registry will prepare candidate profiles showing results for the classifiable years for each finalist in anonymised form by student or candidate number.
-The purpose of this part of the meeting is to ensure that the guidelines for classification are applied in a consistent way to all candidates and are appropriate to the profile of marks achieved.
+The Board is required to consider and recommend classification for awards for finalists anonymously.
+Registry will prepare candidate profiles showing esults for the classifiable years for each finalist in anonymised form by student or candidate number.
+The purpose of this part of the meeting is to ensure that the guidelines for classification are applied in a consistent way to all candidates.

-7. Classification of Exit Awards
+8. Classification of Exit Awards